sandeepchittilla/adult-income-dataset/README.md

 7. Imputation Techniques to handle imbalanced dataset (SMOTE, Oversampling, Undersampling etc.)

 All the analysis, observation and comments are documented within the Python notebook itself.

+# Results

+We observe that the most important characteristics associated with income are :